ploetz-zeller/symbio-documentation/docs/admin/services/reporting-service/reporting-console.md

 ## Installation on a Windows machine

 1. Create a directory to host the files of the console application, e.g. _C:\SymbioServices\Reporting\Console_
-2. Copy all files and folders of the application into this directory
+2. After building the reporting project, which contains the Console Service, Copy all the debug/release files and folders of the service into this directory.

 ## Configuration